-The goals of Green Certificates and Emission Trading www.diw.de - Green certificates and green pricing (like all the Feed-in-tariffs systems) are instruments to enlarge the use of renewable energies particularly.
-In this sense these instruments are focused on specific techniques or energy systems. - The ET- Directive establishes a scheme for greenhouse gas emission allowance trading within the Community ... in order to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient manner.
+Differences between the purposes of Green Certificates/Pricing and Emission Trading - ➤ Green certificates and green pricing (like all the Feed-in-tariffs systems) are instruments to enlarge the use of renewable energies particularly.
+In this sense these instruments are focused on specific techniques or energy systems. - ➤ The ET- Directive establishes a scheme for greenhouse gas emission allowance trading within the Community ... in order to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient manner.
 ET is neutral vis-ávis the ways and the techniques how to comply with the given emission targets.